ntustison/Histograms/Text/intro2.md

-inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest derived from these algorithms (e.g., ventilation defect percentage).
+inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest derived from these algorithms (e.g., ventilation defect percentage (VDP)).
 Specifically, we noticed that histogram-based intensity perturbations can produce virtually little, if any, changes in the features of the image despite a relatively significant change in the histogram structure.
 Such effects imply that MR artefacts could profoundly impact histogram-based